tinko26/ao/docs/api/src/ao_sys/ao_send_ptr_to_stream.h.md

 void ao_send_acq_to_stream(ao_send_ptr_t * x, ao_spush_ptr_t * y);
 ```

+Sets up a sending of a pointer to push a pointer to an acquired memory block to a stream.

 ## `ao_send_acq_to_stream_override`

 ```c
 void ao_send_acq_to_stream_override(ao_send_ptr_t * x, ao_spush_ptr_t * y);
 ```

+Sets up a sending of a pointer to push a pointer to an acquired memory block to a stream, overriding old data if the stream is full.

 ## `ao_send_ptr_to_stream`